City of Saskatoon

 Civic Operations Centre on Valley Road

 Valley Road on Saskatoon’s southwest edge takes people out of the city on a scenic drive that follows the South Saskatchewan River.
 People travel the road drive for a game of golf or some fun with the kids, to pick strawberries or buy bedding plants, for a leisurely lunch or to launch a canoe.
-By early 2017, Valley Road will take Saskatonians past a new facility – the Civic Operations Centre (COC).
+Valley Road also takes Saskatonians past a City of Saskatoon facility – the Civic Operations Centre (COC).

 The COC is a campus-style development on 180 acres of land located north of Valley Road as the road exits Circle Drive and just northwest of the Landfill.
-Phase One of the project provides a new home for Saskatoon Transit (41,110 square metres).
-It will have wash lanes and maintenance bays and room to store 224 buses indoors.
-The new building will also provide increased administrative, fleet maintenance, and equipment storage space.
-No busses will be idling outside.
+Phase It provides a 41,110 square metre home for Saskatoon Transit, with wash lanes and maintenance bays and room to store 224 buses indoors.
+The COC provides administrative, fleet maintenance, and equipment storage space for Saskatoon Transit.

-A snow management facility will also be built in Phase One with improved and modernized management of snow melting operations.
-It will be Saskatoon’s first permanent snow storage facility, with enough space to store up to one-million cubic metres of snow.
-The facility will remove salt, sand, gravel and debris from the snow before the meltwater makes its way to the river.
-The site will have a “no tailgate banging” policy which will be strictly enforced.
+A snow management facility also exists at the site for snow melting operations, Saskatoon’s first permanent snow storage facility, with enough space to store up to one-million cubic metres of snow.
+The facility removes salt, sand, gravel and debris from the snow before the meltwater makes its way to the river.
+The site has a “no tailgate banging” policy.

 In earlier days, the road through the valley was directly connected with Elevator Road which ended at the Canadian Government Elevators.
 It was travelled by farmers delivering their bags of grain by horse and wagon, or by the 1950s, by truckload.
 It was known as the low road to Pike Lake because it followed the river valley.
 The high road in the hills is today’s Highway 60.